dantswain/thrash/README.md

   data types should be relatively easy with the possible exceptions of map and set.

-* As of right now, the IDL must be manually translated from the .thrift file to a format that Thrash understands.
-Removing this manual step is high on my priority list.
+* I haven't finalized the API for reading from the thrift IDL, and enumerated types are not yet read automatically.

 * Enums are supported with some manual intervention.
 This is also high on my priority list.